abpframework/abp/docs/en/solution-templates/microservice/adding-new-applications.md

 ### Configuring the OpenId Options

-You can use existing [openiddict applications](../../modules/openiddict.md#openiddictapplication] or create a new one for the new web application.
-In our example we use *WebPublic* as the `ClientId` and *1q2w3e\** as the `ClientSecret`.
-According to the configurations in the `appsettings.json` file, we should configure the `OpenIddictDataSeeder` in the `Identity` service.
+You can use existing [OpenIddict applications](../../modules/openiddict.md#openiddictapplication) or create a new one for the new web application.
+In our example, we use *WebPublic* as the `ClientId` and *1q2w3e\** as the `ClientSecret`.
+According to the configurations in the `appsettings.json` file, we should configure the `OpenIddictDataSeeder` class in the `Identity` service.
 You can copy the configurations from the existing web application and modify them according to the new application.
 Below is an example of the `OpenIddictDataSeeder` configuration for the `Public` web application.

 ```csharp
 private async Task CreateClientsAsync()